jianminchen/Leetcode_Julia/Practice history/2020 July to August Facebook onsite/ReadMe.md

 [Leetcode system design top voted topics](https://leetcode.com/discuss/interview-question/system-design?currentPage=1&orderBy=most_votes&query=)<br>

 July 29, 2020<br>
+Networking basics: Should know the TCP/IP stack, basics of how Internet, HTTP, TCP/IP work at the minimum. cs75 on youtube (1st lecture) should give a broad overview.
+I personally love networking-a top down approach.<br>

 My job is to go over the network top down book version 7, 2017.
 I like to spend a few hours to study, and also take some notes. <br>
 Best candidate should enjoy reading time - network used to be my research area.
 I did not have chance to review content and I do like to see how good the text book can be written, how those network area research helps to advance teaching. <br>